 The Budget Table

-On line 2 of the Budget Table, please fill in the amount you are requesting from in the “requested” column, and be sure to include that amount in your calculations.
+On line 2 of the Budget Table, please fill in the amount you are requesting from in the “requested” column and be sure to include that amount in your calculations.

 “Personnel Services” refers to staff time expenses spent on program.